Amdadul-HQ/project_dream/README.md

 # Fullstack Monorepo

-A monorepo containing a Next.js frontend and Nest.js backend application.
+A monorepo containing a Next.js frontend and Nest.js backend application

 ## Structure